 What is NOT allowed in checked luggage?

-Take all your valuable or fragile belongings, such as laptops, cameras, cash, jewelry, and documents, in checked luggage to avoid the risk of them being damaged or lost.
+Take all your valuable or fragile belongings, such as laptops, cameras, cash, jewelry, and documents, in hand luggage to avoid the risk of them being damaged or lost.

 Unusual or outsized luggage

 Please inform your airline about any outsized or unusual items of luggage (like a bicycle, surfboard, snowboard, ski equipment, or a musical instrument) in advance, not later than 48 hours prior to departure.
 Our Call Centre consultant will help you with any formalities.

 Low-cost carriers often charge you additional fees for checked luggage.
 If you decide to buy a checked luggage allowance, tick the correct box when booking your flight.
 The luggage fee will be included in the final price of your ticket before you complete the reservation.